-I spent years working in small business accounting—still do as a sideline—so I’ve had a chance not only to get to know a number of self-made millionaires, but also to have an insider’s view of their financial positions and behavior, both business and personal.
+I spent years working in small business accounting so I’ve had a chance to know a number of self-made millionaires.
+As a result, I also got an insider’s view of their financial positions and behavior — both business and personal.
 It’s kind of like being a doctor and giving physicals — you see people for who they really are, minus their magnificent external wardrobes.

-They’re fiercely independent, and I think this quality drives them more than anything, including the quest for money.
-They’re quiet mavericks though, working to build their businesses and avoid any complications that might weaken their independence.
+They’re fiercely independent.
+I think this quality drives them more than anything, including the quest for money.
+Money doesn’t rule over them, but they’re quiet mavericks, working to build their businesses and avoid any complications that might weaken their independence.

 They’re survivors.
-The millionaires I knew weren’t MBA’s.
-In fact, they have little regard for credentials.
-They may (but nowhere near always) have college degrees, but they’re mostly graduates of the school of hard knocks.
+The millionaires I knew weren’t MBAs.
+They may have college degrees, but most graduated from the school of hard knocks.
 They usually come from modest beginnings and bring those philosophies to their businesses.
-Having been through hard times they know how to survive by having:
+Having been through hard times they know their financial survival requires: